NormalVR/Normcore-Samples/~Docs/Building.md

 For example the AR Spectator sample has two scenes that are meant for two different platforms (VR & mobile), so make sure that the scenes list inside the `Build Settings` window reflects your target platform before you build.
 Add or remove scenes as necessary.

 # Standalone and PCVR
-This platform has the simplest build process.
-There are tricky steps required, simply press the `Build` button inside the `Build Settings` window.
+All you need to do is press the `Build` button inside the `Build Settings` window.
+That's it!

 # Meta Quest (Android)
 Note: These instructions use the `OpenXR` XR plugin.
 But the `Oculus` XR plugin can also be used instead.